LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 ## Process
 - **Data Cleaning in Power Query Editor**:
+  - Imported the data professionals survey dataset to the Power Query Editor.
   - Changed date format from MM/DD/YYYY to DD/MM/YYYY by changing the format to text and then back to date using the USA standard.
   - Removed empty columns.
   - Consolidated all "Other" responses into a single category using divide column by delimiter.